MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-media-capabilities.md

   initialObjects: { mediaSession: LiveMediaSession },
 };
 const { container } = await liveShare.joinContainer(schema);
-// Force casting is necessary because Fluid does not maintain type recognition for `container.initialObjects`.
+// Force casting is necessary because Fluid doesn't maintain type recognition for `container.initialObjects`.
 // Casting here is always safe, as the `initialObjects` is constructed based on the schema you provide to `.joinContainer`. const mediaSession = container.initialObjects.mediaSession as unknown as LiveMediaSession;